Let’s Talk Ship - Valiant Lady Cruise Review

 Outside Decks on Valiant Lady

-Whilst on our trip it was a bit too cold and rainy to make the most of the outdoor facilities very much, we did in the interest of research explore each deck, if in most cases only superficially.
+Whilst on our UK trip it was a bit too cold and rainy to make the most of the outdoor facilities very much, we did in the interest of research explore each deck, if in most cases only superficially.

 Deck 17